libretime/libretime/python_apps/airtime-celery/README.rst

 Developers
 ==========

+To debug, you can run celery directly from the command line:

+    $ cd /my/airtime/root/python_apps/airtime-celery
+    $ RMQ_CONFIG_FILE=/etc/airtime/airtime.conf celery -A airtime-celery.tasks worker --loglevel=info

+This worker can be run alongside the service without issue.

 You may want to use the setuptools develop target to install:

+    $ cd /my/airtime/root/python_apps/airtime-celery
     $ sudo python setup.py develop

 You will need to allow the "airtime" RabbitMQ user to access all exchanges and queues within the /airtime vhost: